docwhat/rbenv-chefdk/README.md

 directory.
 This is usually `~/.rbenv/plugins` or `/usr/local/var/rbenv/plugins` if you follow the suggestion in [Homebrew](http://brew.sh/) on OS X.

+If you've previously installed ChefDK which led you to using this plugin, you will want to remove the profile modifications recommended [here](https://docs.chef.io/install_dk.html#set-system-ruby) or in the Homebrew info gist.
+Not doing so will cause unintended side effects.

 Then create an empty directory in `$RBENV_ROOT/versions` called `chefdk`:

 ``` sh